mesosphere/dcos-docs-site/1.11/release-notes/1.11.0-beta3/index.md

 ## Platform
 - Fault domain awareness.
 Use fault domain awareness to make your services highly available and to allow for increased capacity when needed.
 [View the documentation](/1.11/deploying-services/fault-domain-awareness). [enterprise type="inline" size="small" /]
 - Linked clusters.
 A cluster link is a _**unidirectional**_ relationship between a cluster and another cluster.
 You add and remove links from one cluster to another cluster using DC/OS CLI.
 Once a link is set up you can easily switch between clusters using the CLI or UI.
 [View the documentation](/1.11/administering-clusters/multiple-clusters/cluster-links). [enterprise type="inline" size="small" /]
+- UCR
-- UCR - Added support for Docker image garbage collection.
+  - Support for Docker image garbage collection.
 [View the documentation](/1.11/deploying-services/containerizers).
+  - Support for Docker image pull secrets.

 ## Updated DC/OS data services
 - TLS auth for DC/OS Kafka, DC/OS Cassandra, DC/OS Elastic, and DC/OS HDFS is now supported.